ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   > docker-compose build
   > ```

-- Wait a little bit until all containers are `Up (healthy)`.
-To check the status of the containers run the command
+- Wait a bit until all containers are `Up (healthy)`.
+To check the status of the containers run
   ```
   docker-compose ps
   ```